y1ny/AdjectiveScaleProbe/readme.md

 # Plot

-Codes for analysis the performance of models, and visualization.
+Directory `plot` contains the code for analysis the performance of models, and visualization.

 Run the code in the `plot` after **evaluation**.

 To measure the performance on the degree estimation task, we use the function `compute_metrics`.
-Apart from accuracy we used in the paper, we also provide multiple metrics, such as mse and pearson correlation.
+Apart from accuracy we used in the paper, we also provide multiple metrics, such as `mse` and `pearson correlation`.